-- 1. You were in a foreign country for at least 450 days during any period of 548 consecutive days; and - 2. you spent 90 days or less (any part of a day is a day for this purpose) in New York State during this 548-day period, and your spouse (unless legally separated) or minor children spent 90 days or less (any part of a day is a day for this purpose) in New York State during this 548-day period, in a permanent place of abode maintained by you; and - 3. during the nonresident portion of the taxable year in which the 548-day period begins, and during the nonresident portion of the taxable year in which the 548-day period ends, you were present in New York State for no more than the number of days which bears the same ratio to 90 as the number of days in such portion of the taxable year bears to 548.
+- 1. You were in a foreign country for at least 450 days during any period of 548 consecutive days; and - 2. you, your spouse (unless legally separated) and minor children spent 90 days or less (any part of a day is a day for this purpose) in New York State during this 548-day period; and - 3. during the nonresident portion of the taxable year in which the 548-day period begins, and during the nonresident portion of the taxable year in which the 548-day period ends, you were present in New York State for no more than the number of days which bears the same ratio to 90 as the number of days in such portion of the taxable year bears to 548.
 This condition is illustrated by the following formula:

-Number of days in the nonresident portion 548

-Maximum number of days allowed in New York State
+Number of days in the nonresident portion x 90 of days allowed in New York State